-If you know what you want the website’s functions to look like and how you want them to act, we need to know.
+If you know what you want the website’s design functions to look like and how you want them to act, we need to know.
 There are specific features that you may want like account registration or user-profiles and dashboards, and if we do not know what features you would like, we cannot put them in.

 Step 9 – Looking to the future

-I know we previously said we don’t need to know what your next 3 years’ business strategy is, but we do need to know your plans for the website moving forward.
-Knowing these plans will help you achieve your goals for the website and produce the best return on your investment in the long run.
+I know we previously said we don’t need to know what your next 3 years’ business strategy is, but we do need to know your plans for the website design moving forward.
+Knowing these plans will help you achieve your goals for the website design and produce the best return on your investment in the long run.
 We need to know: